KOSASIH/artificial-pancreas/README.md

 To get started with the Artificial Pancreas system, follow these steps:

-1. Clone the repository: git clone `https://github.com/KOSASIH/artificial-pancreas.git`
+1. Clone the repository: git clone `1. https://github.com/KOSASIH/artificial-pancreas.git`
-2. Install the dependencies: `npm install`
+2. Install the dependencies: `1. npm install`
-3. Start the system: `npm start`
+3. Start the system: `1. npm start`

 # Documentation